The Rat Fan Club

 Keep in mind that this study was done on lab rats who are free of mycoplasma.
 While I have no doubt giving chromium picolinate to your rats is beneficial, it may not have the same life-lengthening effect on rats who have mycoplasma.
 (I have found that aggressive antibiotic treatment minimizes the chance that rats will die from Mycoplasma.)

 Note: More recent studies have shown that chromium picolinate seems to have some deleterious effects on the DNA of the reproductive cells.
 For instance, one study showed that it produced chromosome damage in Chinese hamster ovary cells and in another study it produced genetic damage in fruit flies.
 Therefore, I do not recommend giving chromium picolinate to rats used for breeding.
-However, other than that there have been no studies that show there are any further risks that outweigh the benefits shown in the original study.
+Other than that there have been no studies that show there are any further risks that outweigh the benefits shown in the original study.

 Dosing Your Rat